jkempf42/kube-volttron/cluster-config/README.md

 [here](https://blog.heptio.com/configuring-your-linux-host-to-resolve-a-local-kubernetes-clusters-service-urls-a8c7bdb212a7),
 and it assumes that your host is running `NetworkManager`.
 The instructions for editing the CoreDNS ConfigMap are also out of date (`proxy` has been replaced by `forward`).
-Unfortunately, my Azure cloud VM was not running `NetworkManager`, it was running `systemd-resolved` so I had to piece togther these instructions from various sources.
+Unfortunately, my Azure cloud VM was not running `NetworkManager`, it was running `systemd-resolved` so I had to piece together these instructions from various sources.
 The following instructions should be run on the `central-node` VM.

 First step is to edit your `/etc/hosts` file to ensure commands don't hang trying to look up `central-node`'s name